An Introduction to Techwear

 Brands to Look out For:

 There are many brands now in the techwear space.
-Even within the realm of technical garments there's a range of different categories from athletic wear to outdoor/hiking inspired gear.
-Here are some of my favorite labels in the space that cater towards a fashion-forward audience.
+Even within the realm of technical garments there's a range of different categories from athletic wear to outdoor hiking inspired gear.
+Here are some favorite labels in the space that cater towards a fashion-forward audience.

-The offshoot label from Adidas translates Yohji's signature aesthetic to an athleticwear context.
+The offshoot label from adidas translates famous Japanese designer Yohji Yamamoto's signature aesthetic (think:

-Nike revamped it's ACG line last year.
-While the line originally focused more on hiking and outdoors lifestyle, the sportswear giant brought in ACRONYM founder Errolson Hugh to help re-focus the line on sports utility in the city.
+Nike originally revived and revamped its ACG line back in 2014.
+While the line originally focused more on hiking and outdoors lifestyle, the sportswear giant brought in Acronym founder Errolson Hugh to help re-focus the line on sports utility in the city.
+Even though Hugh departed the brand in 2018 and Nike ACG once again pivoted to its original

-If your wardrobe leans towards vintage and workwear stuff, Ten C offers some of the advantages of technical shells with a vintage military look.
-Familiar silhouettes like the M65 are constructed with a knitted nylon/polyester micro-fiber which provides water resistance and will mold to your body to fit better over time.
+If your wardrobe leans towards vintage and workwear styles, Ten C offers some of the advantages of technical shells with a vintage military look.
+Familiar silhouettes like the M-65 are constructed with a knitted nylon/polyester micro-fiber which provides water resistance and will mold to your body to fit better over time.

 Stone Island has been a stalwart label in Europe for the past three decades.
-More recently they've gained a following amongst streetwear heads through their collaborations with Supreme.
-For those looking for a more dedicated aesthetic Stone Island Shadow Project is a great option.
-The Shadow Project line is home to their most forward thinking designs and newest tech and was also designed with the help of Errolson Hugh.
+More recently, it has gained a following amongst streetwear heads through its collaborations with Supreme.
+A favorite of football casual culture, the Italian label has made a name for itself fusing function and fashion.
+Its unique (and often proprietary) color dyeing processes—along with the signature compass badge—make its work instantly recognizable For those looking for a more dedicated, techwear aesthetic Stone Island Shadow Project is a great option.
+The Shadow Project line is home to its most forward thinking designs and newest tech and was also designed with the help of Errolson Hugh.

 Berlin based Bagjack makes some of the best technical bags around.
 The detail oriented designs blend construction quality with thoughtful pocket placement and sturdy hardware.

 Designer Yosuke Aizawa focuses on color and patterns for his White Mountaineering line.
-The hard-shells from the Japanese label are generally highly stylized and feature colorful designs and prints.
-If you aren't into the typically monochrome designs from most tech wear brands, White Mountaineering can pair great with items from designer labels like Junya Watanabe, CdG and Thom Browne.
+The hardshells from the Japanese label are generally highly stylized and feature colorful designs and prints.
+If you aren't into the typically monochrome designs from most tech wear brands, White Mountaineering can pair great with items from designer labels like Junya Watanabe, Comme des Garçons and Thom Browne.

-ACRONYM is one of the most progressive forces in techwear.
-They aim to be as uncompromising as possible with all the features they pack into each piece.
-There's definitely a learning curve to purchasing and styling ACRONYM but if you are serious about techwear, it'll be time well spent.
+Acronym is one of the most progressive forces in techwear.
+It aims to be as uncompromising as possible with all the features they pack into each piece.
+There's definitely a learning curve to purchasing and styling Acronym but if you are serious about techwear, it'll be time well spent.